sr99622/libonvif/README.md

 * ### Performance Tuning

 As the number of cameras and stream analytics added to the system increases, the host may become overwhelmed, causing cache buffer overflow resulting in dropped frames.
 If a camera stream is dropping frames, a yellow border will be displayed over the camera output.
-The Cache value for each camera is a good indicator of system performance, and reaches maximum capacity at 100.
+The Cache value for each camera is a good indicator of system performance, and reaches the maximum capacity on the Settings Panel (default 100).
 If a cache is overflowing, the load placed on the system by the camera can be reduced by lowering frame rate and to a lesser degree by lowering resolution.
+Using Skip Frames during yolox analysis can also greatly reduce compute load.

-Lower powered CPUs with a small number of cores may benefit from hardware decoding.
-More powerful CPUs with a large core count will decode as easily as a hardware decoder.
+Lower powered CPUs with a small number of cores or systems running a large number of streams may benefit from hardware decoding.
+More powerful CPUs with a large core count will work as well as a hardware decoder for smaller numbers of streams.

 Stream analysis can potentially place significant burden on system resources.
 Motion detection and Audio Amplitude analysis have very little load.
 Audio Frequency analysis does present a moderate load which may be an issue for lower powered systems.
 Yolox is by far the most intensive load and will limit the number of streams it can process.
-A GPU is recommended for Yolox, as a CPU only system will be able to process maybe one or two streams at the most.
+A GPU or iGPU is recommended for Yolox, as a CPU only system will be able to process maybe one or two streams at the most.
+Intel Xe Graphics or later is recommended for iGPU.

-If a system is intended for GPU use with yolox, it is advised to connect the monitor of the host computer to the motherboard output of the CPU integrated graphics chip.
-This has the effect of reducing memory transfers between CPU and GPU, which are a source of latency.
+If a system is intended for GPU use with yolox, it is advised to connect the monitor of the host computer to the motherboard output of the CPU integrated graphics chip if possible.
+This has the effect of reducing memory transfers between CPU and GPU, which are a source of latency, and may reduce throughput.

 GPU cards with PCIe 4 compatability will outperform those designed for PCIe 3.
 Note that not all cards utilize the full 16 lanes of the bus.
 GPU cards with 16 lanes will outperform those with only 8 lanes.
 Memory transfer between CPU and GPU occurs on the PCIe bus and can be a bottleneck for the system.
-GPU memory requirements are minimal, the yolox small model (yolox_s) will consume less than 2 GB.
 Yolox will employ a large number of cuda cores, so more is better in this category.
-Ubutnu NVIDIA drivers will outperform those on other operating systems.
+Ubutnu NVIDIA drivers will usually outperform those on other operating systems.
+For low powered systems with a small number of cameras, OpenVINO running on Intel iGPU is recommended.

 * ### Camera Compliance With Standards